Ivan Petryak

-Ivan Petriak (Іван Євгенович Петряк; born 13 March 1994) is a professional Ukrainian football midfielder who plays for Shakhtar Donetsk.
+Ivan Yevhenovych Petriak (Іван Євгенович Петряк; born 13 March 1994) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian Premier League side Shakhtar Donetsk.
 Since 2012, he has played for the junior and youth national team of Ukraine.
-In March 2016, he made his debut in the national team of Ukraine, for which he played 5 matches.
+In March 2016, he made his senior debut for the Ukraine national team.

 Career

-He made his debut for the main Zorya team as a substitute in the second half in a match against Shakhtar Donetsk in the Ukrainian Premier League on 2 October 2011.
+He made his debut for the main FC Zorya team as a substitute in the second half in a match against Shakhtar Donetsk in the Ukrainian Premier League on 2 October 2011.

 On 28 February 2016, he signed a contract with Shakhtar Donetsk for the next season.

-On 8 July 2018, Petryak moved to the Hungarian club Fehérvár FC.
+On 9 July 2018, Petryak moved to the Hungarian club Ferencvárosi TC.
+In July 2019 Petryak moved to the Hungarian club Fehérvár FC.

 On 22 August 2022, he signed a contract with Shakhtar Donetsk for the next season.

+In August 2024 he went on loan to Ukrainian Premier League side FC Chornomorets Odesa, making his debut against Livyi Bereh on 26 August 2024.
+On 31 December 2024 the player ended his loan to Chornomorets Odesa.